dmurfet/deeplinearlogic/README.md

 Also, when we implemented the ability to test on sequences of greater length than during training, we used a save and load of the weight matrices.
 This doesn't appear to work very well (even if training seems to be low error, testing is often very high error).
 So there are probably bugs there too.

+** CURRENT STATUS ** We get convergence on the Copy task now with sharpening turned on, although generalisation is still bad.
+The convergence is very sensitive to the choice of initialisation (see the section marked Initialise State in the Jupyter notebook) and choice of activation function in the class `NTM` in `ntm.py`.
+In particular we cannot get good behaviour with initialisation to one-hot vectors, at the moment we are using a small amount of *positive* noise for the read and write addresses.
+One set of choices which works is recorded in the `15-3-2017` snapshot.
+However this setup is pretty stupid as it basically just learns to set the sharpening factor `gamma` to `1.0` and never learns to use the memory "properly".
+Presumably that is because at the moment the read and write addresses are very distributed initially, and can only be manipulated by rotations.
+We should try initialising them to a one-hot vector plus a small amount of noise.

 ## TODOs

 The TODO list items by category: